-The parent-company-only financial statements have been prepared on a historical cost basis, except for financial instruments that have been measured at fair value.
+The parent-company-only financial statements have been prepared on a historical cost basis, except for financial instruments and investment property that have been measured at fair value.
 The Parent-Company-Only financial statements are expressed in thousands of New Taiwan Dollars ("NT\$") unless otherwise specified.